LTPhat/Audio-Surveillance-App/readme.md

-# SurvellAI: An Audio Analyzer for Surveillance Application
+# Aud-Sur: An Audio Analyzer Assistant for Audio Surveillance Applications

 ## 1) Introduction
 This is a chatbot-like application that analyzes audio recordings using multiple audio models.
 It extracts relevant information and provides responses based on user queries into LLM assistant, enabling multiple audio-based tasks for the purposes of surveilance applications.